-SPH is pleased to offer a graduate certificate in Population Health.
-The certificate, which can be completed in two semesters, offers focused academic training for public health practitioners and other healthcare leaders who are interested in improving health outcomes in the community.
-Credit earned for the courses may be applied to an MPH degree.
-Courses include:
+The Graduate Certificate in Population Health offers focused academic training for public health practitioners and other healthcare leaders who are interested in improving health outcomes in the community.
+The certificate can be completed in two semesters (either online or in-class).
+Once completed, students are eligible to take the Certified in Public Health (CPH) exam.
+Credit earned for the courses may be applied to an MPH degree.*

-- HADM 7105 Health Policy and Organization of Health Services (Spring)
+- HADM 7105 Health Policy and the Organization of Health Services

 - PUBH 7120 Environmental Health